Multi-intention Inverse Q-learning for Interpretable Behavior Representation: Datasets and model training

-We employed a multi-stage fitting procedure (\cref{alg:fit_lmviql}) to select hyper-parameters and to allow us to fit LMV-IQL individually to each animal.
+We employed a multi-stage fitting procedure to select hyperparameters and to allow us to fit HIQL individually to each animal.
 In the first stage, we concatenated the data from all animals in a single dataset together.
-We then performed multiple IQL (single latent state LMV-IQL) with different history truncation length $\ell_h \in \{1, \ldots, 5\}$ on the concatenated data.
-Out of the 5 different values, We chose the $\ell_h$ that resulted in the best test set LL for subsequent stages.
-In the second stage, we run multiple LMV-IQL with different number of latent states $K \in \{2, \ldots, 5\}$ again to the concatenated dataset to obtain a global fit.
-The initial latent state distribution $\Pi$ was initialized with a uniform distribution on the latent state space $\mathcal{Z}$ as $\Pi \coloneqq \mathcal{U}(\mathcal{Z})$, and the latent state transition matrix $\Lambda$ was initialized as: $\Lambda \coloneqq 0.95 \times I + \mathcal{N}(0, 0.05 \times I)$, where $\mathcal{N}$ denotes the normal distribution and $I \colon \mathcal{Z} \times \mathcal{Z} \to \mathbb{R}$ is the identity matrix.
-This initial $\Lambda$ was then normalized so that each row added up to 1.
-The reward and action-value function was initialized as $r(s, a) \coloneqq \mathcal{N}(0, 0.2)$ and $Q(s, a) \coloneqq \mathcal{N}(0, 5)$ for all $s \in \mathcal{S}$ and $a \in \mathcal{A}$.
-All discount factors were set to be $\gamma = 0.99$.
-Since \cref{alg:lmviql} is not guaranteed to converge to the global optimum~\citep{salakhutdinov2003optimization}, we performed 10 different initializations for each value of $K$.
-Out of the 10 initializations, we chose the parameters that resulted in the best training set LL for subsequent stages.
-In the last stage of the fitting procedure, we wanted to obtain a respective but aligned LMV-IQL fit for each animal, so we initialized the parameters for each animal with the best global fit parameters from all animals together, omitting the necessity to permute the retrieved latent states from each animal so as to map semantically similar intentions to one another. \cref{alg:fit_lmviql} shows the pseudo-code for the whole procedure.
-A 5-fold cross-validation was used to split the training and test dataset\footnote{Here we considered to hold out entire sessions of behavior for assessing test set performance.
-That is, the training and test set consisted of 80\% and 20\% of recorded sessions of each mouse, respectively.}, and \cref{alg:fit_lmviql} was fit on each cross-validation fold independently.
+We then performed multiple IQL (single intention HIQL) with different history length $\ell_h = 1, \ldots, 5$ on the concatenated dataset.
+Out of the $5$ different values, We chose the $\ell_h$ that resulted in the best test set log-likelihood for subsequent stages.
+In the second stage, we run multiple HIQL with different number of intentions $K = 2, \ldots, 5$ again to the concatenated dataset to obtain a global fit.
+For each fitting, we performed $10$ different initializations and the best performed initialization was selected.
+The initial intention distribution $\Pi$ was initialized uniformly, and the intention transition matrix $\Lambda$ was initialized as: $\Lambda = 0.95 \times I + \mathcal{N}(0, 0.05 \times I)$, where $\mathcal{N}$ denotes the normal distribution and $I \in \reals^{K \times K}$ is the identity matrix.
+This initial $\Lambda$ was then normalized so that each row added up to $1$.
+In the last stage of the fitting procedure, we wanted to obtain an independent but aligned HIQL fit for each animal, so we initialized the parameters for each animal with the best global fit parameters from all animals together, omitting the necessity to permute the retrieved intentions from each animal so as to map semantically similar intentions to one another.
+A $5$-fold cross-validation was used to split the training and test dataset.
+The discount factor fot this experiment were set to be $\gamma = 0.99$.